 Use this skill when routing a Superpowers plan file through the /work-backlog-item pipeline — creates a SAM task file and writes back-references into the original plan

-Spawn and manage persistent Claude Code CLI sessions with bidirectional communication via tmux and stream-json.
+Spawn and manage persistent interactive Claude Code CLI sessions with bidirectional communication via tmux.
 Provides spawn, send, read, status, list, and kill subcommands for orchestrating parallel peer sessions.
 Uses built-in --worktree and --tmux flags.
+Sessions stay alive for multi-turn steering.
 Triggers on "spawn claude session", "launch separate claude", "peer session", "inter-session communication", "shadow clone", "kage bunshin".

 Identify required inputs, dependencies, and uncertainty during planning.
 Use when generating plans or task graphs under incomplete information.
 Does not block plan generation; instead localizes gaps and creates unblock dependencies.